Riquinho93/Ads-Optmization-Reinforcement/README.md

 ## Upper Confidence Bound (UCB)

+UCB is a deterministic algorithm that means there is no uncertainty or probability factor, that is, the success rate distribution was calculated based on the probability distribution.

+For a better understanding of the UCB it is necessary to understand the MultiArmed Bandit Problem.

 ## Implementation

 The first thing, we need import our library that we will use our code.

 import pandas as pd
 import math
 import matplotlib.pyplot as plt

 After this, we need read our dataset with Pandas.
 We can do it with this command:

 path = "/mydrive/data/"
 df = pd.read_csv(path + "Ads_Optimization.csv")

 ### Data Exploration

 Now, we can explore our dataset and see what we have there.
 I used tree things of pandas: shape, info and describe.

 df.shape
 (10000, 10)

 With df.shape give our the shape our dataset, 1000 lines and 10 columns.

 df.info()

 <class 'pandas.core.frame.DataFrame'>
 RangeIndex: 10000 entries, 0 to 9999